 Is Your New York Business Compliant With ADA Standards for Websites?

-When we talk about ADA standards for websites and compliance in New York, the state of New York stands out in terms of the number of ADA lawsuits.
+When we talk about ADA standards for websites and compliance, the state of New York stands out in terms of the number of ADA lawsuits.
 In 2020, the state recorded a staggering 2,523 ADA lawsuits, a 12% increase from its 2019 total.

 Like in other states, following ADA standards for websites is an essential requirement in New York.
 So, if you own a website or sell products or services in New York, it’s important to ensure that your website is accessible to everyone.

-Like mentioned, New York recorded over 2000 ADA-related lawsuits in the past year.
+As mentioned, New York recorded over 2,000 ADA-related lawsuits in the past year.
 Additionally, it leads the country in ADA Title III lawsuits, followed by Florida and California.

 Here are the reasons why New York is a hotspot for ADA noncompliance lawsuits.

-1. Most of the lawsuits are filed by 10 law offices, most of which are located in New York.
+1. Lawsuits are filed by 10 law offices, most of which are located in New York.

 In October 2019, a dozen individuals filed hundreds of lawsuits against businesses for violating Title III of the ADA.